pyepics/pyepics/doc/ca.rst

 ..  function:: withInitialContext

-    ensures that the called function uses the threading context initally defined.
+    ensures that the called function uses the threading context initially defined.
     The See :ref:`advanced-threads-label` for further discussion.